Essex Voters Approve FY23 School District Budget, Affordable Housing Trust

 “This year, to reduce the burden on Essex taxpayers, the district reduced the bottom line by cutting $460,000 from the operational budget and using over half a million dollars from reserve funds.
 That’s a nearly one-million-dollar reduction in the cost to taxpayers of next year’s proposed budget, on top of the $2.7 million in reductions we have made since 2016 to manage the cost and pace of growth for the towns,” she said.

 Article 12 was moved to a vote by secret ballot, which required 49 votes and that narrowly won (52 votes).
 Despite the secret ballot, the Article passed, easily.
-Then resident Ann Cameron moved to secure the vote by requesting that vote to not reconsider the Article.
+Then resident Ann Cameron moved to secure the vote by denying later reconsideration of the Article.
 Procedurally, this type of question can only be asked once in a town meeting.
-The question passed, and FY23 school district budget was approved, and locked.
+The question passed and the approved FY23 school district budget was locked.

-Other highlights at Monday’s town meeting included passage of Article 14 will see a vote to extend the temporary moratorium on business and industrial use conversions to January 1, 2024 to give the town’s land use planning consultant more time to find grants needed to complete the work, and then present findings and recommendations to town officials.
+Other highlights at Monday’s town meeting included passage of Article 14 seeking to extend the temporary moratorium on business- and industrial-use conversions to January 1, 2024 to give the town’s land use planning consultant more time to find grants needed to complete the work, and then present findings and recommendations to town officials.

-Planning Board Vice Chair Lisa O’Donnell introduced the Article, saying the work the board is doing to establish a comprehensive zoning bylaw with the help of state grant-funded experts can’t be properly finalized until Spring 2024, so extending the moratorium would enable this.
+Planning Board Vice Chair Lisa O’Donnell said the board is working to establish a comprehensive zoning bylaw with the help of state grant-funded experts.
+With that process finalizing in Spring 2024, an extention of the moratorium was needed.
 Voters agreed.

 Article 15 to create the town’s first municipal Affordable Housing Trust Fund, which will be overseen by a seven-person board of trustees.
-The Article sparked extensive conversation.
-In the end, voters agreed to support the concept that would work against a plan to ensure the creation and preservation of affordable housing for low- and moderate- income households in town that satisfy state requirements.
+The Article sparked extensive conversation, with proponents saying a Trust would support the creation and preservation of affordable housing for low- and moderate- income households in town that satisfy state requirements.
+They also said it would help address Essex’s “underwater” position with state-required affordable housing stocks—2.7% of Essex’s housing is formally registered as affordable and the state requires 10% to insulate it from an unwanted 40B housing development.

-A series of later articles addressed DPW needs, and each passed quickly, including the purchase of a replacement water and sewer meter reading unit and corresponding software (Article 23); design, engineering, repairs, upgrades improvements or replacements any aspect of the municipal sewer system (Article 26) as well as to any aspect of the municipal water system in connection with the upgrade of the Essex Water Filtration Plant (Articles 24-25).
+A series of later articles addressed DPW needs, and each passed quickly, including the purchase of a replacement water and sewer meter reading unit and corresponding software (Article 23); engineering expenses for the municipal sewer system (Article 26) as well as to any aspect of the municipal water system and the Essex Water Filtration Plant (Articles 24-25).
 Then a roof replacement at Centennial Grove Cottage, the Grove Concession Stand and the associated garage passed.
 Essex’s portion of a eight grant-funded replacement firefighter air packs (Article 28) passed.

 By 10 p.m. voters had done their work, and went home.